Decode84/NullBin/README.md

 [![License](https://img.shields.io/badge/License-MIT-6067e2)](#license)
 [![GitHub issue](https://img.shields.io/github/issues/KB885/NullBin?include_prereleases=&sort=semver&color=6067e2)](https://github.com/KB885/NullBin/issues/)

+## Features

+- Paste expiration [5 min, 10, min, 30 min, 60 min, 1 day, 1 week]
+- Pastes are Encrypted with `AES-256-CBC` from a random generated key.
+- Pastes Decryption Key only shown once.
+- Pastes are Decrypted in a session.

 ## Overview

 The general purpose of the website is to offer an alternative to pastebin.
 With more focus on not knowing the data that is stored in the database during the time that the paste or snippet is set to be active.
 When the paste or snippet is no longer active, it should be deleted.